puree-catering/puree-catering.github.io/_docs/xero.md

 ### Generate tax invoices for your customers

-When you connect to Xero, you will have the option to link orders to Xero.
-This will create an invoice in Xero, with a summary of the various item categories rolled up into line items.
+When you connect to Xero, you will have the option to link your Puree quotes/orders to Xero.
+This will create an `draft` invoice in Xero, with a summary of the various item categories rolled up into line items.

 Invoices can be linked to existing customers you have setup in Xero, or Puree gives the option of creating new customer records directly in Xero.